 Acknowledgments

 We acknowledge support from the High Performance and Cloud Computing Group at the Zentrum für Datenverarbeitung of the University of Tübingen, the state of Baden-Württemberg through bwHPC, and the German Research Foundation (DFG) through grant no INST 37/935-1 FUGG.
 We thank Emilia Koch for the image annotation.
-Thanks to Paul, Jakob, Jose David, Miguel, Edwin, and Blander who helped take the images in the field trials.
+Thanks to Paul, Jakob, Jose David, Miguel, Edwin, and Blander, who helped take the images in the field trials.
 Many thanks to Felix Bartusch from the University of Tübingen for his support in utilizing the BinAC high-performance computing infrastructure.

 Data availability statement